Jahia/jcrestapi/README.md

 - v1.1.1:
     - added support for prepared queries to the query endpoint.
 This is now the preferred way to use the query endpoint since prepared queries will still be available even when the query endpoint is disabled since they are considered "safe" by the administrator who deployed them.
+    - flags are now also supported on query endpoint
 - v1.2:
     - support for server-delegated naming of newly created instances via `POST` requests via both node identifiers or paths
-    - support for prepared queries
     - added JSON version of the `/version` endpoint to have an easier to parse version information
-    - v1.1 flags are now also supported on query endpoint

 ### Implementation version history